fmassa/object-detection.torch/README.md

   * [BatchProviderRC](#batch_provider_rc): ROI-Centric
   * [BatchProviderIC](#batch_provider_ic): Image-Centric
 * ImageDetect: Encapsulates a model and a feature provider to perform the detection
+* Trainer: Simple class to perform the model training.
 * Tester: Evaluate the detection using Pascal VOC approach.

 <a name="feat_provider"></a>